ajaysingh1997/pgproject/README.md

-# PG PROJECT ON FOOD DELIVERY TIME PRDEICTION USING MACHINE LEARNING
+# PG PROJECT ON FOOD DELIVERY TIME PREDICTION USING MACHINE LEARNING

 In the modern era of digital convenience, online food delivery platforms have revolutionized the way people access their favorite meals.
 However, one